 The advertising time purchased from individual stations.
 There are two major types local and national.
 Local spots are purchased in one market and aimed only at the audience in that particular market.
 National spots are bought by national advertisers in several markets.

-Standard Definition Television (SDTV)
+Standard Definition TV Format (SDTV)

 The estimated standard deviation of a statistic (margin of error).
 Standard error of a sample mean equals sample standard deviation divided by the square root of the sample size.

-Refers to a television program aired five days a week, mainly Monday Friday.
+Refers to a television program aired five days a week, mainly Monday-Friday.

 A station that provides satellite transmission of its signal to cable systems throughout the country.
 The extended coverage allows the superstation to claim increased viewership.